Property Insurance

 The construction company had purchased an engineering all-risk insurance policy from a well know insurance company.
 The insurance company sent the surveyors to the site to identify the basis of indemnity.

 Upon investigation, the surveyors found that the ‘Compactors’ were not totally damaged.
 They could repair and restore their sound function.
-Thus, the insurance company based the indemnity for the damaged ‘Compactors’ stating that they suffered temporary damage and can restore it.
+Thus, the insurance company based the indemnity for the damaged ‘Compactors’ stating that they suffered temporary damage and can be restored.

 The insurers paid the following expenses to the construction company and settled the claim: